 The Social-Belonging Intervention aims to help all students view challenges in the transition to college as normal and improvable so they are more able to remain socially and academically engaged during periods of difficulty.
-In previous studies, the intervention has been effective in improving social and academic engagement as well as achievement and completion for students from traditionally disadvantaged backgrounds.
+In previous studies, the intervention has been effective in improving social and academic engagement as well as achievement and completion for students from structurally disadvantaged backgrounds.

 Impact to Date